joeaugie/soto/README.md

-# soto yo JACK JOE
+# soto yo JACK JOE this is ill bruh!